JetStarBlues/heroku-binaries/compiling_ffmpeg.md

 I skipped installing `libass`, `libfreetype6`, and `libgpac` for this build.
-But if you need them for your build, you would probably have to compile them from source as above.
+But if you need them for your build, you probably have to compile them from source as above.

 [1]: https://trac.ffmpeg.org/wiki/CompilationGuide/Ubuntu